 Why “Kept Light?”

 Photography is the remains of light entering the lens and hitting the light-sensitive surface.
 I visualize this as follows: by photographing something, I “keep some light”; my photography is the result of the light kept in the camera; thus the name of the site and the blog, Kept Light.

 I am a professor emeritus of marketing at Providence College, having retired in July 2012 after 36 years at PC since 1976.
-Teaching has been a great experience professionally and affected my photography, and how I share what little I know with others here on Kept Light Photography.
+Teaching has been a great experience professionally that affected my photography, and how I share what little I know with others here on Kept Light Photography.
 That, in turn, has helped me to learn more about photography, my photography, the art of photography.

 In the early 90s, I started to move in the direction of digital photography and never looked back.
 Although I have done much darkroom work, the digital domain with its unique benefits has been a fertile ground.
 I taught myself the tools of this new world, mainly Photoshop and later Lightroom to be very comfortable in them.
 I have also shared what I have learned with others in presentations, workshops, and individual interaction.
 You will find on this site summaries of my presentations on a variety of topics.